damianmcclure/CryptCord/README.md

 BetterDiscord plugin for encrypting &amp; decrypting messages with private key.

 ## About
 A Discord plugin for encrypting your messages with AES-256, using the CryptoJS library.
-I don't know the full extent of the security of AES-256, but I am under the impression that the average person would not go thru all the effort to decrypt said message.
-I am not responsible for miss-use of this plugin with any illegal activities or otherwise TOS-Breaking things on Discord.
+I don't know the full extent of the security of AES-256, but you can do your own research. <a href="https://crypto.stackexchange.com/questions/2251/how-secure-is-aes-256">StackExchange</a> I am not responsible for miss-use of this plugin with any illegal activities or otherwise TOS-Breaking things on Discord.
 You are solely responsible for what you use this tool for.

 ## Instructions
 1. Downlaod and install the plugin via BetterDiscord or whatever plugin manager you choose.